 To make sure that the house is appropriate for your purposes you should discuss your particular needs and requirements before renting the home.

 Ms. Clara Dinsmore owned the home for many years while she was confined to a wheelchair.
-During her ownership she installed a handicapped-accessible hand operated elevator that is still in operation today.
+During her ownership, she installed a handicapped-accessible hand-operated elevator that is still in operation today.
 I have kept it in the house because all of the staircases in the house are steep and quite difficult for an older person to manage.
-The elevator is therefore the safest way to access the second floor.
+The elevator is, therefore, the safest way to access the second floor.
 Handicapped people and small children are discouraged from going to the third floor where the stairs are even steeper.